 - 1. Final notices/ accounts may be delivered; posted or communicated in any manner which the municipality may deem fit, after the final date of payment.
 The final notice/ account will contain that the client may arrange to pay the outstanding balance in terms of the Credit Control Policy.
 Information that the account constitutes as a final notice and failure to settle the account on the due date may lead to disconnection of services at any date thereafter, without further notice, must however form an integral part of the account. - 2.
 An Acknowledgement of Debt must be completed with all arrangements for paying off arrear accounts.
 Copies of this document must be handed to the client.
 An affidavit of financial affairs must also be submitted to determine an affordable monthly installment. - 3.
-Only account holders with positive proof of identity or an authorised agent with a Power of Attorney or affidavits will be allowed to complete an Acknowledgement of Debt. - 4.
+Only account holders with positive proof of identity or an authorised agent/tenant with a Power of Attorney or affidavits will be allowed to complete an Acknowledgement of Debt. - 4.
 Debit orders may be completed for the monthly payment of the agreed amount or at least the current amount, as far as possible.
 If the arrangement is dishonoured, the full balances will immediately become payable.
 No further debit order arrangement will be accepted if a previous debit order has been dishonoured - 5.
-Where cheques are returned, "Refer to Drawer" after an arrangement has been made, the full balance will immediately become payable. - 6.
-No person will be allowed to enter into a second agreement if the first agreement was dishonoured, except in special merit cases.
-Such applications will be approved by the Chief Financial Officer only and must be submitted before the arranged due date. - 7.
+Where cheques are returned, "Refer to Drawer" after an arrangement has been made, the full balance will immediately become payable. - 7.
 Where arrangements were not made and water and/or electricity supply is restricted due to non-payment, it will only be restored upon payment of the full outstanding balance or signing of an Acknowledgment of Debt on merits and the payment of a minimum amount as determined by the CFO. - 8.
-Merit cases, where special circumstances prevail, must be treated individually and could amongst others include the following categories: - a) Deceased estates; - b) Liquidated companies; - c) Private persons under administration; - d) Outstanding enquiries on accounts, for example, misallocated payments, water leaks, journals, incorrect levies, etc;
+Merit cases, where special circumstances prevail, must be treated individually and could amongst others include the following categories: - a) Deceased estates;

+- b) Liquidated companies;

+- c) Private persons under administration;

+- d) Outstanding enquiries on accounts, for example, misallocated payments, water leaks, journals, incorrect levies, etc;

 - e) Certain categories of Pensioners; and

 - f) Child headed families or Ophans

 - g) Any other cases not mentioned which can be regarded as merit cases due to circumstances.